 Security Breeds Prosperity, KuCoin Launched "Safeguard Program"

-VICTORIA, Seychelles , Oct.
-1, 2020 /PRNewswire/ -- On September 30, 2020, KuCoin Global CEO Johnny Lyu hosted a livestream on YouTube, Periscope, and Dlive, in which he announced that KuCoin will launch a new initiative: the "Safeguard Program".
+VICTORIA, Seychelles, Oct.
+6, 2020 /PRNewswire/ -- On September 30, 2020, KuCoin Global CEO Johnny Lyu hosted a livestream on YouTube, Periscope, and Dlive, in which he announced that KuCoin will launch a new initiative: the "Safeguard Program".
 The program is committed to providing comprehensive protection and support for individuals and institutions who are affected by "security incidents".
 This includes but is not limited to assistance with technical support, evidence retention, asset confirmation and offering preferential policy.

 On September 26, KuCoin detected some large withdrawals.
 Part of the Bitcoin, ERC-20 and other tokens in KuCoin's hot wallets were transferred out of the exchange.
 Since the incident, KuCoin has been acting quickly and transparently to deal with it.
 In the livestream, Johnny stated that 10 coins with a total value of over $140 million are now out of the control of the suspicious addresses.
 As of October 1, KuCoin has reopened the withdrawal and deposit services for ORN, NOIA, KAI and OCEAN.
 A growing number of the affected digital assets are to reopen deposit and withdrawal services over the coming days.